Sarah Jessica Parker's Latest Outfit Feels Like A Look Carrie Would Wear

 For the opening night of Plaza Suite, Sarah Jessica Parker wore a pink dress, which pulled style inspiration from the 1960s — and, perhaps, from Carrie Bradshaw’s own wardrobe.
 The Sex and the City actor wore said look to the Broadway show’s red carpet premiere on March 28 in New York City.
 (The play, which stars Parker and her husband Matthew Broderick, is a revival of Neil Simon’s 1969 comedy.)

-The ensemble was a two-piece set, composed of a blush-colored, crepe back satin dress and an embroidered tulle cape by Prabal Gurung.
-The actor wore the look with diamond drop earrings and strappy silver sandals.
-To finish the outfit, Parker’s hairstylist Serge Normant created a sculptural chignon bun to draw on an air of classic ‘60s fashion photography.
+The Prabal Gurung dress was composed of a blush-colored, crepe back satin base and an embroidered tulle top layer.
+She wore the look with diamond drop earrings and strappy silver sandals.
+To finish the outfit, Parker’s hairstylist Serge Normant created a sculptural chignon bun to draw on an air of classic ’60s fashion photography.
 “There’s something very old school about it, like it’s from a classic Avedon photograph,” Gurung told Vogue.
 “It’s glamorous, but it’s still graceful.”

 While the look, to some degree, resembled the frothy gowns of the Swinging Sixties, it was also reminiscent of Carrie’s signature look — a white tulle skirt and ballerina-pink tank top — which Parker wore in the opening credits of the hit HBO series.